xmluozp/AceCIUser/documentation_startup.md

 		You can set the login page as the first page of your app.
 		For example, edit your config/routes.php
 		$route['default_controller'] = 'users/view_login';

+Set the auto email service: (This doesn't need to be configured right away.)
+	We are using Mailgun service:
+		See mailgun.com website
+		Set your mail service key
+			Helpers/User_email_helper.php

 Customize your user permissions